Haus Alpenz

 Base map data ©2017 Google, Inst.
 Geogr.
 Nacional

-Categories: Quinquina/Chinato, White Wine, Red Wine, Rancio Sec/Vi Ranci, Rivesaltes, Maury, Banyuls
+Categories: Quinquina/Chinato, Red Wine, Rancio Sec/Vi Ranci, Rivesaltes, Maury, Banyuls

 Now incorporated into the greater Languedoc-Roussillon region, Roussillon has always had a distinct identity, culturally and geographically.
 The region begins in the dark hills of the Pays Cathare to the north, where the French Midi and Aude department give way to the Pyrénées-Orientales.
 Mount Canigou and the eastern Pyrénées serve as sentinel to the west; the Mediterranean Sea to the east, with a small, fertile plain around capital Perpignan between them.
 Part of the Kingdom of Majorca until 1659, its people are Catalan, sharing a language—as well as culinary and wine traditions—with their brethren south across the Spanish border.